zhengshuai1001/JiKouCompany/README.md

 If you never did, you should.
 These things are fun and fun is good.

 It does not matter how slowly you go as long as you do not stop.

+The cave you fear to enter holds the treasure that you seek.